tomarrell/talks/go-debugging/notes.md

 First up, we'll have a look at a race condition.

-In a few more words by someone a fair bit wiser than myself, "ignoring this prohibition [of data races] introduces a practical risk of future miscom-pilation of the program."
-In a bit more layman's terms...
+Someone a fair bit wiser than myself once said that, "ignoring this prohibition [of data races] introduces a practical risk of future miscompilation of the program."
+In a bit more layman's terms, the dude was essentially saying...

 > **No race is a safe race.**
 >